-Hepatitis virus antigen (Australian antigen) B (HBV) HBsAg
+Hepatitis B virus antigen (Australian antigen) (HBV) HBsAg

-How to prepare for the analysis?In the morning on an empty stomach, you can drink clean still water.
+In the morning on an empty stomach, you can drink clean still water.
 Venous blood from 2 years.
-The day before, it is necessary to exclude from the diet fatty or spicy food and alcohol, as well as physical activity.
+The day before, you need to exclude fatty or spicy foods and alcohol from your diet, as well as physical activity.

-120 UAH |
+Price of analysis in Kharkov | 120 UAH |

 St. Hryhoriya Skovorody, 31